Laissez faire is first and foremost a beautiful notion: leave the world alone. It manages itself.

 “Let it be and let goods pass: the world goes by itself.”

-People who believe in total, unadulterated laissez faire believe that society contains within it the capacity for ordering and managing its own path of development.
+People who believe in total, unadulterated laissez faire, as I do, believe that society contains within it the capacity for ordering and managing its own path of development.

 It follows thus that people should enjoy the liberty to manage their own lives, associate as they please, exchange with anyone and everyone, which includes — and please listen closely — owning and accumulating property and otherwise being unencumbered even when one grows wealthy.